MrTimeey/google-photo-memories/README.md

-# typescript-node-express-starter
+# google-photo-memories

-Simple project template to create a typescript node express repository including a hello-world endpoint and a SwaggerUi.

-## Preconditions

-Create `.env` from `.env.example`.
+Simple project to show random photos from your Google-Photos-Library.

 ## Execution

-There are different ways to start the application.

-After startup http://localhost:8080/ will display the SwaggerUI for your API.

 ### Dev-Mode